Quinton de Kock

 Quinton de Kock (born 17 December 1992) is a South African international cricketer and former captain of the South Africa national team in all three formats.
 He currently plays for Titans at the domestic level and for South Africa in white ball cricket.
-He was named the Cricketer of the Year at Cricket South Africa's 2017 Annual Awards.
-Considered as one of the best wicket keeper batsmen of his generation.
+He was named the Cricketer of the Year at Cricket South Africa's 2017 Annual Awards, and is considered as one of the best wicket keeper batsmen of his generation.
 An opening batsman and wicket-keeper, de Kock made his domestic debut for the Highveld Lions during the 2012/2013 season.
-He quickly caught the national selectors' eye when he starred in a match-winning partnership with Neil McKenzie in the Champions League T20 against the Mumbai Indians in the Indian Premier League (IPL)..He also finished fourth on the first-class rankings, despite playing only six of the 10 matches that summer.
+He quickly caught the national selectors' eye when he starred in a match-winning partnership with Neil McKenzie in the Champions League T20 against the Mumbai Indians in the Indian Premier League (IPL).
+He also finished fourth on the first-class rankings, despite playing only six of the 10 matches that summer.

 De Kock made his international debut in the first match of South Africa's home Twenty20 International series against the touring New Zealanders during the 2012/13 season.
 He was asked to keep wickets in place of AB de Villiers, who asked to be rested.
 He has since played regularly for the team at both One Day International (ODI) and Twenty20 International (T20I) level.
 In February 2014, he also made his Test debut for South Africa, playing solely as a batsman.

-By his 20th ODI match, De Kock had already scored five centuries.
+By his 20th ODI match, de Kock had already scored five centuries.
 He became the fourth player to score three successive one-day centuries and the second player to score four ODI centuries before his 21st birthday.
 In his 74th ODI, against Sri Lanka on 10 February 2017, he became the fastest player to complete 12 ODI hundreds, bettering Hashim Amla, who had achieved the landmark in 81 innings.

 Before joining the Titans in 2015, de Kock played domestic cricket for Gauteng and the Highveld Lions.
 He has also played in the Indian Premier League (IPL) for Sunrisers Hyderabad, Delhi Daredevils, Royal Challengers Bangalore, and Mumbai Indians.
 Although he opens the batting in One Day International and T20 cricket, he primarily bats in the middle order in Test cricket.
 In July 2020, he was named South Africa's Men's Cricketer of the Year at Cricket South Africa's annual awards ceremony.
 In December 2020, in the series against Sri Lanka, de Kock captained South Africa for the first time in Test cricket.